3amigos-dev/3amigos-py/README.md

-Contributions are very welcome, consider using the [file an issue](https://github.com/3amigos-dev/3amigos/issues) to discuss the work before begining, but if you already have a Pull Request ready then this is no problem, please submit it and it will be very gratefully considered.
+Contributions are very welcome, consider using the [file an issue](https://github.com/3amigos-dev/3amigos/issues) to discuss the work before beginning, but if you already have a Pull Request ready then this is no problem, please submit it and it will be very gratefully considered.
 The [Contribution Guidelines](CONTRIBUTING.md) outlines the module_goes_here commitment to ensuring all